KartikChugh/Scavengers/README.md

 ### Each level is its own puzzle.

 No two levels are alike, thanks to the magic of procedural generation.
-Devise clever paths (or forge new ones) that acquire food and evade foes — but be sure not to burn your hunger bar in the process!
+Devise clever paths (or forge new ones) that acquire food, evade foes, and lead you to the escape — but be sure not to burn your hunger bar in the process!

 <img src="imgs/demo-mining-HD.gif" width="335">